sdiehl/typechecker-zoo/docs/src/system-f-omega/examples.md

 # Examples

-Our System F-ω implementation demonstrates its capabilities through a comprehensive suite of working examples that showcase the full range of the type system's features.
-These examples progress from basic algebraic data types through  higher-order polymorphic functions, illustrating how System F-ω enables advanced programming patterns while maintaining type safety.
+Our System Fω implementation demonstrates its capabilities through a comprehensive suite of working examples that showcase the full range of the type system's features.
+These examples progress from basic algebraic data types through  higher-order polymorphic functions, illustrating how System Fω enables advanced programming patterns while maintaining type safety.

-The examples serve both as demonstrations of the implementation's correctness and as practical illustrations of how System F-ω's theoretical power translates into useful programming language features.
+The examples serve both as demonstrations of the implementation's correctness and as practical illustrations of how System Fω's theoretical power translates into useful programming language features.
 Each example successfully type checks under our implementation, proving that the  algorithms can handle real-world programming scenarios.

 ## Basic Data Types and Pattern Matching

-The foundation of our System F-ω implementation lies in its support for algebraic data types with comprehensive pattern matching.
+The foundation of our System Fω implementation lies in its support for algebraic data types with comprehensive pattern matching.
 These features provide the building blocks for more  programming patterns.

 ```rust
 #![source_file!("system-f-omega/examples/final_demo.hs")]